Jacob Jordaens Biography | Oil Painting

 5-19-1593 Antwerp, BEL - 10-8-1678 Antwerp, BELBack to Artist IndexView Artists Paintings

 Like Rubens, Jacob Jordaens studied under Adam van Noort, who was his only teacher.
 During this time Jordaens lived in Van Noort's house and became very close to the rest of the family.
-After eight years of training with Van Noort, he enrolled in the Guild of St. Luke as a "waterschilder", or watercolor artist.
+Following eight years of artistic training with Van Noort, he enrolled in the Guild of St. Luke as a watercolor artist.

-Jacob Jordaens never made the traditional trip to Italy to study classical and Renaissance art.
+Jacob Jordaens was one of the few artists that never made the traditional trip to Italy to study classical and Renaissance art.
 Despite this, he made many efforts to study prints or works of Italian masters available in northern Europe.
-His commissions frequently came from wealthy local Flemish patrons and clergy, although later in his career he worked for courts and governments across Europe.
-Besides a large output of monumental oil paintings he was a prolific tapestry designer, a career that reflects his early training as a "watercolor" painter.
+His commissions came from wealthy local Flemish patrons and the church, although later in his career he worked for courts and governments across Europe.
+He did a large number of monumental oil paintings and was also a prolific tapestry designer.

-Jordaens was greatly influenced by Peter Paul Rubens who occasionally employed him to reproduce small sketches in a larger format.
-Jacob Jordaens was only moderately successful as a portrait painter but excelled in representations of the base character of humanity.
+Jordaens was influenced by Peter Paul Rubens who every so often utilized him to reproduce small sketches into a larger format.
+Jacob Jordaens was only moderately successful as a portrait painter of individuals but excelled in group portraits showing the character and personality of the people.
 His classically inspired peasant themes and large-scale moralistic genre scenes influenced Jan Steen.

-In addition to being a well-known portrait painter, Jordaens also employed his pencil in biblical, mythological, and allegorical subjects and even etched a number of plates.
+Besides being a well-known portrait painter, Jordaens also painted and etched biblical, mythological, and allegorical subjects.
 After Rubens' death in 1640 Jordaens became Antwerp's new leading artist.

 Artists Influencing Jacob Jordaens: Adam van Noort, Peter Paul Rubens.

 Painters Jacob Jordaens Influenced: Jan Steen.